CryptoLabInc/ckksorg1659181/_test/2025-09-01-high_prec_bootstrap.md

 Supporting such high precision securely and efficiently is a key challenge in CKKS bootstrapping.
 In LLK+22[^1], a high-accuracy polynomial approximation for modular reduction $$x \mapsto (x \bmod q)$$ was introduced.
 This approximation enables high-precision CKKS bootstrapping, though it incurs enormous modulus consumption.
+Note that larger modulus consumption during bootstrapping leaves fewer levels available for subsequent computations, which necessitates more frequent bootstrappings and thus significantly increases the overall cost.
-BCC+22[^2] introduced Meta-BTS, which achieves high precision by performing multiple sequential low-precision bootstrapping, at the cost of increased latency linear in the target precision.
+BCC+22[^2] introduced Meta-BTS, which achieves high precision by performing multiple sequential low-precision bootstrapping, at the cost of increasing latency linearly in the target precision.
-This approach also requires slightly higher modulus consumption.
+This approach also consumes slightly more modulus.

 <br />
 ## EvalRound+ Paradigm for High Precision

 We follow the **EvalRound+** paradigm as the first building block of high-precision CKKS bootstrapping.
 It differs slightly from the traditional CKKS bootstrapping.
 Let's first recall the traditional CKKS bootstrapping pipeline:

 $$\text{ModRaise} \rightarrow \text{CoeffsToSlots} \rightarrow \text{EvalMod} \rightarrow \text{SlotsToCoeffs}.$$

+Assume a ciphertext encrypting a message $$m$$ (or the coefficient vector of a polynomial) under modulus $$q_0$$.
+In the ModRaise step, the ciphertext modulus is extended from $$q_0$$ to a larger modulus $$Q$$, which introduces an extra integer polynomial $$I$$ multiplied by $$q0$$.
+As a result, the ciphertext encrypts $$m + q_0I$$, so an EvalMod step is needed to reduce the message modulo $$q_0$$ and recover $$m$$.
+To enable this modular reduction on the encrypted message, the ciphertext is first transformed from the coefficient domain to the slot domain via CoeffsToSlots.
+After EvalMod the result is mapped back to the coefficient domain using SlotsToCoeffs.
 Alternatively, one can place SlotsToCoeffs at the beginning.
 Here, we focus on the ModRaise-first variant, as the technical details are equivalent.

-The _EvalRound+_ paradigm, introduced in SSKM24[^3], replaces EvalMod with a subroutine called EvalRound and branches into two parallel tracks.
+The _EvalRound+_ paradigm[^3], replaces EvalMod with a subroutine called EvalRound and branches into two parallel tracks.
-EvalRound was originally defined in KPK+22[^4] as $$\text{EvalRound} = \text{Id} - \text{EvalMod}.$$
+EvalRound[^4] is $$\text{EvalRound} = \text{Id} - \text{EvalMod}.$$
 That is, while EvalMod extracts the message $$m$$ from $$m + q_0 I$$, EvalRound extracts $$q_0 I$$.
-Here, the message $$m$$ is a plaintext, encoding a complex vector with a scale factor.

 The EvalRound+ procedure begins with ModRaise and then splits into two tracks:
 - the first track applies the standard CoeffsToSlots algorithm, and